hokagedami/logic-pulse-project/README.md

 - Uses Konva.js for interactive canvas graphics
 - Includes Bootstrap for responsive design
 - Integrates with Anthropic's Claude AI for enhanced learning features
+- Community-driven development with contributions from multiple developers

 // Update 5044
 // Update 5978